This is the final resting place of unprepared souls; their bleached bones perfectly preserved by the hot sun.

 Let’s think about this in a logical manner.
 Use this formula as a measuring stick:

-1) Water In Minus Water Out
+Water In Minus Water Out

-You’ll do well to keep your dehydration under check using any of the two things – finding and drinking potable water, which increases Water In or mitigating your Water Out.
+You’ll do well to keep your dehydration under check using any of the two things – finding and drinking potable water, which increases Water In and mitigates your Water Out.

-2) Creating Your Own Solar Water Still
+Creating Your Own Solar Water Still

 A humid atmosphere is formed under the plastic barrier.
 Temperature invariably drops as the sun goes down, from which the moisture from the air comes up and forms on the plastic.
-The condensed water forms and drops in the small container you placed in the center.
+The condensed water forms and drops in the small container in the center.

 Here’s how you can create a basic solar still: